CoNfu5eD/php-file-config/README.md

 ### Can I save a Array/Object to the config?

-Actually it is not possible to save arrays or objects with this class, but array support will be added soon.
-Objects are also planned but it isn´t clear when they will be added.
+Yes, because we use the [var_export](https://secure.php.net/manual/en/function.var-export.php) function it is possible to save Arrays and Data Objects._